jlam01/jlam01-machine-learning/july28.md

 ![image](https://user-images.githubusercontent.com/67992204/89113720-81460080-d442-11ea-8647-0a6a9ecce8c1.png)

 The above graph here represents the training and validation accuracy over a certain number of epochs with the dots representing the training accuracy and the line representing the validation accuracy.

-### **3.Stretch Goal:  Follow the link to the Embedding Projector provided at the end of the exercise.
-Produce the visualization of your embeddings.
-Interpret your visualization.
-What is it describing?
-Is there relevance with regard to words that are proximate to each other?**
+According to the graph, approximately the 6th epoch is the best place to stop the model training as it seems to be overfit after.

 ## Text Classification with an RNN